 Another reason why I was quieter than people may have expected is that I didn't want to get the backs up of the people who effectively decided in which seats money should be allocated for campaigning.

-As a PPC in a new seat, I naively thought that it might help my case.
+help my case.
 For the record, the local party has to date not received a penny from the party despite on paper, at least, it looking like a Tory/Lib Dem marginal.
 I was also aware how previous members of the committee had been treated for 'speaking out'.